-- Piperonyl butoxide with pyrethrins (Rid, Triple X, Pronto, R&C, A-200): You can use this treatment in kids ages 2 years and older.
+- Piperonyl butoxide with pyrethrins (A-200, Pronto, R&C, Rid, Triple X, Xeglyze).
+You can use this treatment in kids 2 years old and older.
 It’s made from the chrysanthemum flower.
 Don’t use it if you have an allergy to chrysanthemums (mums) or ragweed.

-Don’t use more than the recommended amount or combine different products.
-If you still see lice moving after using an over-the-counter treatment, call a doctor.
+Don’t use more than the recommended amount or combine products.
+If you still see lice moving after you use an over-the-counter treatment, call a doctor.
 You may need a stronger product.

 Prescription lice treatments include:

-- Benzyl alcohol (Ulesfia): This lotion kills active lice, not eggs.
-It can be used to treat head lice in children ages 6 months and older, and is safe for women who are pregnant or breastfeeding.
-You comb the hair first, shampoo the product into dry hair, and let it sit for about 10 minutes before rinsing.
+- Benzyl alcohol (Ulesfia).
+This lotion kills active lice, not eggs.
+It can treat head lice in children ages 6 months and older, and it’s safe for women who are pregnant or breastfeeding.
+Comb the hair first, shampoo the product into dry hair, and let it sit for about 10 minutes before rinsing.
 You need to repeat this treatment in a week.

-- Ivermectin (Sklice): This lotion kills most head lice, even just-hatched lice, with just one use.
-You don’t need to comb out lice eggs (nits) and you don’t need to treat a second time.
+- Ivermectin (Sklice).
+This lotion kills most head lice, even just-hatched lice, with just one use.
+You don’t need to comb out lice eggs (nits).
 Children ages 6 months and older can use this product.

-- Spinosad (Natroba): You usually only need one treatment with this product.
+- Spinosad (Natroba).
+You usually need only one treatment with this product.
 It kills nits and live lice.
-It’s safe for use on kids ages 4 years and older.
+It’s safe for use on kids 4 years and older.

 Lidane shampoo is also FDA-approved to treat lice.
-But the American Academy of Pediatrics no longer recommends its use because it has been linked to nervous system damage.
+But the American Academy of Pediatrics no longer recommends it because it has been linked to nervous system damage.

 Keep these tips in mind when using lice treatments: